standun-github/standun-github/README.md

+Welcome

 ### <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px> Hi there!
 I'm Shinzie.

-I'm a postgraduate student living in NZ who is passionate in software development and technologies.
+I'm a CS student living in NZ who is passionate in software development and technologies.
 I love to actively look for opportunities to learn, contribute and team up with others.
 I enjoy coding with Python and Java because they challenge me to think outside of the box and turn ideas into real apps.

 ## My Skills